AttestLLM: Efficient Attestation Framework for Billion-scale On-device LLMs: Abstract

 \section{Abstract}

-As on-device LLMs (e.g., Apple on-device Intelligence) are widely adopted to reduce network dependency, improve privacy, and enhance responsiveness, verifying the legitimacy of models running on local devices becomes critical.
-Existing attestation techniques are not suitable for billion-parameter Large Language Models (LLMs), struggling to remain both time- and memory-efficient while addressing emerging threats in the LLM era.

-In this paper, we present \sys{}, the first-of-its-kind attestation framework to protect the hardware-level intellectual property (IP) of device vendors by ensuring that only authorized LLMs can execute on target platforms. \sys{} leverages an algorithm/software/hardware co-design approa-ch to embed robust watermarking signatures onto the activation distributions of LLM building blocks.
-It also optimizes the attestation protocol within the Trusted Execution Environment (TEE), providing efficient verification without compromising inference throughput.
-Extensive proof-of-concept evaluations on LLMs from Llama, Qwen, and Phi families for on-device use cases demonstrate \sys's attestation reliability, fidelity, and efficiency.
-Furthermore, \sys{} enforces model legitimacy and exhibits resilience against model replacement and forgery attacks.
+This paper presents \sys{}, the first attestation framework to protect device vendors' hardware-level intellectual property by ensuring that only authorized large language models (LLMs) can execute on target platforms.
+To overcome the scalability and efficiency limitations of prior work, \sys{} leverages an algorithm/software/hardware co-design approach to embed robust watermarks onto the activation of LLM layers.
+In addition, it optimizes the attestation protocol within the trusted execution environment, providing efficient ownership verification without compromising inference throughput.
+Extensive evaluations on various on-device LLMs demonstrate \sys's attestation reliability, fidelity preservation, and efficiency.
+Furthermore, \sys{} exhibits resilience against forgery, replacement, and TEE system attacks.